lheapcs/docs/pages/connector-authentication/slack.md

 ![Slack - Redirect URLs](./images/slack-redirect-urls.png)

+**Requesting Scopes**:

+Scroll down to the Scopes section and click to **Add an OAuth Scope**.
+Scopes can be modified at a later stage by navigating to the **OAuth & Permissions** sidebar.

+For example, try adding the chat:write scope to your Bot Token.
+It'll allow your app to post messages!
+While you're at it, add the channels:read scope so your app can gain knowledge about public Slack channels.

+If you're confused about the difference between adding a Bot Token Scope or a User Token Scope, worry not:

+*Add scopes to your Bot Token, not your User Token*.

+One notable exception to that rule is if you need to act as a specific user (for example, posting messages on behalf of a user, or setting a user's status).
+In that situation, you'll need a User Token.

 Now you can retrieve your **Client ID** and **Client Secret** values by going to **Basic Information** on the left then scrolling down to **App Credentials**: